Drop in Child Care - Policies & Procedures

 - Has had or has a fever within the last 24 hours

 - Has diarrhea or nausea in the last 24 hours

 - Discharge from eyes, or a profuse nasal discharge

 - A contagious disease (rashes of any sorts or bacterial infections)

 Biting statistics tell us that at least 50% of all children in childcare facilities will bite or be bitten within the facility.
 To address the issue, it is important to know that biting is a normal development in children under the age of 3.
 This is the way they begin to register a complaint or begin to take control of their lives before they can effectively communicate with other children and adults.
 Over the age of 3, it becomes more of a behavioral problem that may be related to more complicated issues in a child’s life.
 Each incident will be handled on an individual basis.
 A bite report will be issued to both families involved.
 Confidentiality will be maintained throughout this process.
 The staff will record the number of bites and communicate in the report the circumstances surrounding the incident.
 At this point shadowing and discipline will be discussed with the parents of the biting child.
 We will work with the family but if biting occurs three times in one week, the child will not be allowed to return until the behavior ceases.

 We require proof of immunizations.
-Our standards are based on guidelines set by the State of Montana however we do not allow exceptions for religious reasons.
-Children with a physician certified medical exemption are accepted.
+Our standards are based on guidelines set by the State of Montana however we do not allow exemptions for medical or religious reasons.
+Children with a certified Conditional Attendance Form are accepted.

 Emergency Medical Care